 Wash: It lets you change the mood and contrast of the picture.

-Grain: Natural looking grain can be added in the picture with this.
+Grain: Natural-looking grain can be added to the picture with this.

 Filter Strength: Increase or decrease the strength of the filter that you use on your picture.